 These figures are often measured as something called “CPM,” the revenue generated from 1,000 impressions.
 It's difficult to calculate an across-the-board average, but for display ads, you should try to shoot for $2-3 for best results.

 Next, you'll have to let advertisers know that you're looking to sell space.
 You'll need a media kit, a summary of your site designed to entice potential advertisers.

 Within your kit, you'll need to present upfront information on your website's audience.
 This means the total number of visitors, their ages, and a gender breakdown.

-You’ll want to include detailed info, like their marital status, number of children, etc. If you have niche site, then information showing that your audience fits the niche is also vital.
+You'll want to include detailed info, like their marital status, number of children, etc. If you have a niche site, then information showing that your audience fits the niche is also vital.